fkdotnet/220321-Java-React-Team2-P2/README.md

 # 220321-Java-React-Team2-P2
 team 2 P2 Java React Hibernate

 Team Darkmode made a fun note taking application called RevNotes for Revature trainees.
 It features login, registration, note creation, and a weather feature.
 The App runs on a stack incorporating various industry grade technologies.
-Technologies include a Spring Backend with REST APl controllers serving data from a PostgreSQL database instance, a React Redux disatcher for login and note actions in Typescriot as well a charming and minimalistic CSS frontend for theming.
+Technologies include a Spring Backend with REST APl controllers serving data from a PostgreSQL database instance, a React Redux disatcher for login and note actions in Typescript as well a charming and minimalistic CSS frontend for theming.

 RevNotes has potential to become a full fledged planning application for trainees to help them stay organized and focused while also having fun.
-Possible features to add include: light and dark mode, a calendar, pop-up reminders, to do lists, stickers, and background themes.
+Possible features to add include: light and dark mode, a calendar, pop-up reminders, to-do lists, stickers, and background themes.
 As a group we are proud of what we have created and look forward to working further on new and exciting projects.

 ## Spring Security Implementation
 Our API is now secured via JWT Json Web Token Encryption, on running the application Spring Security will generate 3 boilerplate tables, User, User_Roles, and ROLES.
 I have defined these roles in an ENUM called ROLES_ENUM